This Open Letter from Australian farmers and graziers was published in The Land on Thursday 28th September.

 Politicians purporting to represent farmers and graziers, the people hit hardest by damage to our climate and rising energy costs, have been attacking homegrown renewable energy.
+Farmers have had enough and are standing up across the country to add their voice to the call for renewable energy in regional Australia.

 An Open Letter to Rural & Regional Members of Parliament: Who Are You Really Representing?